 Granted, national laws typically do not explicitly require the protocol to be translated, so where is the legal issue?
 The legal issue is compliance, and, down the road, potential product liability lawsuits.
 For example, if the documentation is provided in English only, this may significantly limit the number of researchers, administrators, staff and ethics advisors able to read and understand the protocol.
 This will lead to errors in data collection and recording.
 When errors happen, trial participants can be harmed and lawsuits will be filed.
-Does the program’s insurance policy cover the cost of compensation to patients for damages caused by inadequate or missing translations?
+Does the program’s insurance policy cover the cost of compensation to patients for damages caused by inadequate translations?
 The answer to questions like these likely lie at the end of a long and costly legal action…

 #translationforlawyers #clinicaltrialtranslation #clinicalresearchtranslation #medicaltranslation #medicaltranslationservices #medicaltranslator #clinicaltrial #trialtranslationservices

 Up Next: Foreign Language Translation

 Requirements for Regulatory Compliance